Louis Bacon: Personal life

 In 2007, he married Gabrielle Sacconaghi in Manhattan.
+They resided in Oyster Bay, New York.
+They divorced in 2022, after having three children together.

-In November 2007, Bacon purchased the Trinchera Ranch in Costilla County, Colorado from the Forbes family.
+In November 2007, Bacon purchased the Trinchera Ranch in Costilla County, Colorado, from the Forbes family.
 The 171400 acre property sold for $175 million.
 In 2010, Bacon purchased the Orton Plantation in North Carolina, which was built in 1735 by an ancestor, Roger Moore, son of James Moore.